mrtonbrian/miniredis/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/mrtonbrian/miniredis)](https://goreportcard.com/report/github.com/mrtonbrian/miniredis)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE)

 A mini version of Redis written in Go.
-Slightly faster than Redis in a lot of situations.
+Slightly faster than Redis in some situations.
 Not meant for production use.

 ## Benchmark
 Here is a mini benchmark on basic `SET`/`GET` commands that I ran on my laptop.